 08 of 09

 India and much of Southeast Asia have made eggplant a standout in their cuisines and grow and use dozens of varieties.
 'Kermit' is a hybrid version of Thai round eggplant.
 It produces small round fruits, only about 1 ½ in diameter.
 As you can see, the skin is a swirled green and white.
-I have not tried these yet, but I'm told you can eat them fresh or cooked.
+We have not tried these yet, but we told you can eat them fresh or cooked.
 Just don't mistake them for an apple.Continue to 9 of 9 below.

 09 of 09